 In the following video, you will get an overview of the Workload sheet.
 To get a global understanding please take a look at the rest of the article below.

 In order to create a detailed budget based on hours and team members, you will want to leverage the workload sheet.
-In your project and the CONTRACT tab, click the drop-down menu More and select Workload sheet:
+In your project and the CONTRACT tab, click the ellipsis button and click Workload sheet:

 You have the option to bring all your contract lines at once or only define a detailed budget for one or two single contract lines.
 Both options are explained below:

 Click Add all lines to bring all the contract lines into the Workload sheet.

 A Confirmation dialog box will display, click Proceed.

 Once you have all your Contract lines in your Workload sheet, these lines become Budget lines and you can start defining them.
 To do this click on the green + icon: